kevin-pek/dsa3101-frontend/README.md

 │   │   └── index.ts          # axios client, api error handler and generic fetcher functions
 │   ├── assets                # contains all static files like images and icons used in the app │   ├── components
+│   │   ├── dashboard         # components used within the dashboard page
-│   │   ├── schedule          # folder for components used for displaying schedules
+│   │   ├── schedule          # folder for components used to construct schedule planner
 │   │   ├── Navbar.jsx        # navigation sidebar with responsive design
 │   │   ├── RequireAuth.jsx   # component to protect routes for authorized users only
+│   │   ├── AddScheduleModal.tsx   # modal displayed when user clicks add schedule
+│   │   ├── SwapEmployeeModal.tsx  # modal displayed when user clicks to swap a schedule
 │   │   └── ...
 │   ├── hooks
 │   │   ├── use-schedules.ts  # hooks for schedule related operations with backend
+│   │   ├── use-demand.ts     # hooks for demand related operations with backend
 │   │   ├── use-employees.ts  # hooks for employee related operations with backend
 │   │   ├── use-events.ts     # hooks for events related operations with backend
 │   │   └── use-auth.tsx      # useAuth hook for authentication logic
 │   ├── types                 # Typescript definitions for data passed between frontend/backend
 │   │   ├── booking.ts
 │   │   ├── employee.ts
+│   │   ├── demand.ts
 │   │   ├── schedule.ts
 │   │   └── constants.ts      # Constants used in the project, days of week and working hours
-│   ├── pages                 # Components that correspond to a single page in the app │   │   ├── Dashboard.jsx     # Dashboard for displaying employee statistics and demand forecasts │   │   ├── Events.jsx        # Page for handling upcoming events
+│   ├── pages                 # Components that correspond to a single page in the app │   │   ├── Dashboard.tsx     # Dashboard for displaying employee statistics and demand forecasts │   │   ├── Events.jsx        # Page for handling upcoming events
-│   │   ├── Employees.jsx     # Page for managing employee information and availability
+│   │   ├── Employees.tsx     # Page for managing employee information and availability
-│   │   ├── Planner.jsx       # Page for shift planning
+│   │   ├── Planner.tsx       # Page for shift planning
 │   │   └── Login.jsx         # Page for user login
 │   └── main.jsx              # entrypoint for React application
 ├── index.html                # React app is rendered to this HTML document